xMartin/php-introduction/09_more_on_functions.md

 ## Argument list of arbitrary length

 Functions can be called with more arguments than they accept.
+Normally they just ignore those unknown arguments.

 ```php
 <?php